-The General Manager, staff, and the BART Board also take a series of other critical factors into consideration when making funding decisions, for example:
+BART's General Manager, staff, and its Board of Directors also take a series of other critical factors into consideration when making funding decisions.
+For example:

 → Goals.
 A future update to BART's Strategic Plan will likely include a comprehensive review of the agency's goals, which will help guide how BART invests in its future.